binnes/Node-RED-container-prod/Packaging Node-RED apps in containers/README.md

       * Start Docker if it is not running
       * Click the Docker icon (usually in bottom notification popup on Windows, top menu bar on MacOS) and select **settings** or **Preferences** then the **Command Line** section
       * Enable Experimental features
-2. Open a command or terminal window then :
+2. Open a command or terminal window then navigate to the project directory:
     * navigate to your home directory
     * navigate to the **NRdata/projects/Node-RED-Docker** subdirectory within your home directory.
 This directory should contain the Dockerfile.
-    You will use the new **docker buildx** command to build and push a multi-arch image to dockerhub.
 3. Before you can build a container you need to create a new builder.
 Enter the command:

     `docker buildx create --name NRbuilder --use`